longtengz/longtengz.github.io/_posts/2014-01-15-setting-up-jekyll-with-github.markdown

 Jekyll
 ---------

 Because Jekyll is bundled as a ruby gem, you have to use `gem install jekyll`.
 Some of you might not be familiar with `gem`, it's a package manager for ruby.
-To use a gem, go to [RubyGems][rubygems], download it from source.
+To use gem, go to [RubyGems][rubygems], download it from source.
 Unzip that zip file, `cd` into that unzipped directory, and

 	cd zipfile
 	# or whatever compressed file you just uncompressed